 Q: How much does it cost?

-Note: Membership fees are calculated on a pro-rata basis from October, as follows:
+Note: Membership fees are calculated on a pro-rata basis from April each year (plus the following years membership in advance), as follows:

 |Date Joining From||%Annual Fee||Pro Rata Fee||Joining Fee||Total Payable|